“I want to be remembered as the kid who went down fighting and didn’t really lose.”

 Help us further zach's legacy

 Help us share Zach’s story.
-Here is a link to our press kit with images and info to share.
+Here is a link to images, videos and resources you can share.

 Move this research forward with data